 Use separate fryers for allergen-containing foods, such as nuts or gluten, to prevent cross-contact.
 This will ensure that customers with allergies can safely consume food that has been fried in a separate fryer.

-One thought on “Cleaning Kitchen Food Allergies”
+One thought on “Cleaning for an Allergy-Free Kitchen”

 Comments are closed.